clarity-h2020/csis/README.md

 ## CSIS Development System

 The CSIS Development System is deployed at virtual server `csis-dev.ait.ac.at` and is reachable under the URL [csis-dev.myclimateservice.eu](https://csis-dev.myclimateservice.eu/).
 Each subfolder of the `/docker/` directory contains a docker-compose.yml file to control the respective service groups.
 For each service groups, a respective GitHub repository exists in [organisation clarity-h2020](https://github.com/clarity-h2020/).
-It contains a `readme.md` file that provides regarding implementation, configuration, backups, upgrading, etc.
+It contains a `readme.md` file that provides more information regarding implementation, configuration, backups, upgrading, etc.

 ![csis-dev.ait.ac.at](https://raw.githubusercontent.com/clarity-h2020/csis/master/images/csis-dev.ait.ac.at.svg)